dotnet/roslyn/docs/features/refout.md

 ## Future
 As mentioned above, there may be further refinements after C# 7.1:
-- controlling internals (producing public ref assemblies)
+- Controlling internals (producing public ref assemblies)
-- produce ref assemblies even when there are errors outside method bodies (emitting error types when `EmitOptions.TolerateErrors` is set)
+- Produce ref assemblies even when there are errors outside method bodies (emitting error types when `EmitOptions.TolerateErrors` is set)
+- When the compiler produces documentation, the contents produced could be filtered down to match the APIs that go into the primary output.
+In other words, the documentation could be filtered down when using the `/refonly` parameter.

 ## Open questions
 - should explicit method implementations be included in ref assemblies?